autrainer/autrainer/docs/source/modules/models.rst

    that the last layer of the model is specified as the final :class:`~torch.nn.Linear` or :class:`~torch.nn.modules.conv._ConvNd` module.
    If the last layer is not the final layer in the module order, it may not be correctly identified for skipping.

 Abstract Model
 --------------

 All models inherit from the :class:`AbstractModel` class and implement the :meth:`forward` and :meth:`embeddings` methods.
+These models must adhere
+a specific signature
+for their :meth:`forward` method as `autrainer` uses argument names for its internal data flow.
+For this reason,
+:attr:`features`
+must always be the name
+of the first argument.
+All subsequent arguments
+can be named differently
+but they must be present
+as attributes
+in the corresponding
+:class:`~autrainer.datasets.utils.AbstractDataItem`.

 .. autoclass:: autrainer.models.AbstractModel
    :members: